aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   - VerifyAPIHttpsSSL: Validate eAPI HTTPS SSL profile status.

 - (New) AvdTestStun (No Ansible tags, use the new `skipped_tests` variable instead)
-  - VerifyStunClient: Validate the STUN client is configured with the specified IPv4 source address and port.
-Validate the public IP and port if provided.
-For now AVD use source port as static 4500 and do not validate public IP and port.
-Please add the test in custom anta catalogs to validate public ip and port.
+  - VerifyStunClient: Validate the STUN client is configured with the specified IPv4 source address and port exclusively for WAN scenarios.
+Additionally, validate the public IP and port if provided.
+Please add the test in a custom ANTA catalog to validate public IP and port.

 ## Input variables